 I can't believe three years have already passed since the Boston Marathon Tragedy in 2013.
 Three years ago two subhuman cowards took the lives of 3 innocent people and injured over 250 more at the Boston Marathon and then killed another before they were stopped.

 However that happiness from the win wouldn't last long.
 I got out of class somewhere around 2:50 and walked down to the library to wait for the RIPTA to bring me to the parking lot so I could drive home.
 That's where I found out what happened.
 At first I got a notification that just said an explosion went off near the finish line of the Boston Marathon.
 Soon after more details followed.
-Even though it was in Boston, it was a scary time around RI too.
-Just days before the bombing, at URI there was panic as there was a bomb threat and suspected shooter on campus.
-I remember I was walking to a meeting I had with a teacher in Chafee hall where everybody came running out in disarray when there was a suspected shooter in our of the rooms.
+Even though it was in Boston these were scary times around RI too.
+Just days before the bombing there was panic at URI when there was a bomb threat and suspected shooter on campus.
+I was walking to a meeting I had with a teacher in Chafee hall where everybody came running out in disarray when there was a suspected shooter in our of the rooms.
 Sandy Hook had just happened in CT a few months before.
 People were on edge.
-I remember being very scared.
+I was very scared.
 It was a terrifying day on campus.
 Luckily nothing serious happened but nobody knew that at the time.

 As the days went on, stories came out about all of the heroic acts to help people that happened after the explosion.
 Former Patriot offensive linemen Joe Andruzzi helped carry injured people.